anjsri878/loats/about.markdown

 ![anjbeach](assets/img/anj_beach.jpg){: width="300" height="400" }

-I have a few hobbies that I really enjoys, like dancing, playing the piano, doing arts and crafts, and cooking.
-There's not too much that I don't enjoy doing...I'm always ready to go on adventures and try new things.
+I have a few hobbies that I really enjoy like dancing, playing the piano, doing arts and crafts, and cooking.
+There's not too much that I don't enjoy doing...I'm always ready to go on adventures and try new things!!